'One of a kind': Former AP reporter Mike Cochran dies at 85

 “He was so likable and he had that quality that a good reporter has: where he was not intimidating at all,” said Barry Bedlan, AP’s director of text and new markets products.
 “In fact, he brought down your guard, he brought down everyone’s guard with his own kind of sense of humor and his warm presence that he could get anyone to tell him about anything,”

-Over the years, his subjects included Cullen Davis, an oil tycoon acquitted at trial after being accused in a shooting at his mansion that killed his 12-year-old stepdaughter and his estranged wife's boyfriend and flamboyant swindler Billy Sol Estes.
+Over the years, his subjects included Cullen Davis, an oil tycoon acquitted at trial after being accused in a shooting at his mansion that killed his 12-year-old stepdaughter and his estranged wife's boyfriend.

+Cochran, known for his descriptive writing, began his 1996 story marking the 20th anniversary of the killings at the Davis mansion with this line: “The murderous ‘man in black’ appeared at the remote Cullen Davis mansion that steamy summer night wearing a woman’s black wig and carrying a .38 revolver.”

 “Billie Sol was a character’s character,” Cochran told The AP.
 “I spent literally years chasing him in and out of prison and around the state as he pulled off all kinds of memorable shenanigans.”